User Tools

 HVAC Systems

-Through help of the building manager we must control the HVAC systems.
-We should leave this to the civilian entities who understand its operation.
-Ventilation systems can be a primary reason of fire and smoke spread if not handled correctly.
+Ventilation systems can be a primary concern for fire and smoke spread if not handled correctly.

-• We initially need to shut down the ventilation system.
-It is necessary to prevent the spread of smoke and causing intensification of the fire.
+• Shut down the ventilation system.
+It is necessary to prevent the spread of smoke causing intensification of fire.

-It is essential for the protection of occupants and a safer fire attack and search; that ventilation be accomplished.
+Due to the concerns of wind driven fires the use of horizontal ventilation via open windows or pressurization with positive pressure fans should not be taken lightly.
 This must be in coordination with FOB Command and Incident Command.
-Premature ventilation may cause conditions on the fire floor to be detrimental to the attack forces.
+Premature ventilation may cause conditions on the fire floor to be detrimental to firefighting efforts.

-In older Buildings, Ventilation can be accomplished by opening windows.
-This should be done on the windows on the leeward side (side the wind is not coming from) first and then the windows on the windward (the side the wind is coming from) side.
+In older buildings, horizontal ventilation can be accomplished by opening windows.
+This should be accomplished via the windows on the leeward side (side the wind is not coming from) first and then the windows on the windward (the side the wind is coming from) side.
 Any attempt at ventilation using windows should be tested one to two floors below to determine the effects of the wind.

 In newer buildings, windows must be broken.
-If this is necessary, use an axe to glaze the window and then a pike pole to pull the glass into the building as much as possible.
+If this is necessary, use an axe to glaze the window and then a pike pole to pull the glass into the building.
 Prior to breaking the window, personnel and bystanders must be cleared from the area below.
 Coordinate this with Incident Command.
+Once a window has been broken the options to recover the opening are limited therefore extensive coordination with command is paramount.
 Also, many newer commercial buildings have floor to ceiling windows.
-Caution must be used to mark off a broken vent window, so no one falls out in low visibility situations.
+Caution must be used to mark a broken vent window to avoid a fall hazard.

 The initial attack stairwell must receive positive pressure ventilation; the Truck PPV can be used to pressurize a stairwell.
 It must be remembered that pressurized stairways do not remove smoke from the floors or hallways.
 It should be enough to negate the movement of heat and smoke into the stairwell.
 Ideally, evacuation stairwells should be pressurized as well.